It is not the idea that fails first. It is the execution – and that depends on data, processes and speed.

 Master data check before go-live

 Items, variants, prices, dimensions, customs/compliance fields, location logic.
-No “we’ll do it later”.
+No “we’ll do that later”.

 -

 One region, one channel, one defined shopping basket.
-Only when stable: roll out.
+Only roll out once stable.

 -